rjodon-compas-forks/compas-dev.github.io/.source/index.rst

-By building specialised research packages on the main library, these packages are compatible with each other, allowing expertise and know-how to be shared with, and reviewed and extended by a large community of researchers and practicioners.
+By building specialised research packages on the main library, these packages are compatible with each other, allowing expertise and know-how to be shared with, and reviewed and extended by a large community of researchers and practitioners.

 The possibility of defining packages as private, public, or shared, and the possibility to change this state at any given time, allows researchers to publish their work